Youth Scholarship Program Application

 Applicants must be at least 15 years of age and not older than 20.

-He or she must be a graduating high school senior who will receive a diploma from an accredited high school, located within California.
-Home-schooled Applicants and those attending military or boarding schools are also eligible to apply.
+He or she must be a graduating high school senior who will receive a diploma from an accredited high school located within California.
+Home-schooled applicants and those attending military or boarding schools are also eligible to apply.
 Applicants must be accepted for admission to an accredited four-year college or university, matriculating the following year.

 Each eligible Applicant must have a father, mother, or natural guardian (“parent”) who meets the following qualifications: